thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 - schema creation, migration, and restart recovery
 - every durable table and attachment type in the inventory
 - POP3 archive gating and IMAP optional export
+- migration continuing after the activity is backgrounded or its task is dismissed
+- consistency between in-app progress, foreground notification progress, and the durable migration state
+- foreground service completion, failure, platform timeout, and user-stop handling
 - process termination during every migration phase, including immediately before and after durable cutover
 - rejection and removal of an incomplete unpublished database after restart
 - validation, interruption, retry, and cleanup failure